MicrosoftDocs/microsoft-salescopilot-docs/articles/faqs-sales-agent.md

 ## Which languages does Sales Agent support?

-Sales Agent supports English at this time.
+Sales Agent currently supports only English.

 ## What data sources does Sales Agent use?

 Sales Agent currently makes use of data from the following data sources:
-* Dynamics 365 Sales or Salesforce CRM: Data from lead, account, contact, opportunity records and their related activity records are used when performing lead research.
+- Dynamics 365 Sales or Salesforce CRM: Data from lead, account, contact, opportunity records and their related activity records are used when performing lead research.
-* Publicly available web pages available internet.
+- Publicly available web pages available internet.

 ## Related Information